-The following table presents certain information with respect to stock options and RSUs granted in January 2015 for the recipient's 2014 performance to (i) each executive officer named in the Summary Compensation Table under "Executive Compensation--Compensation of Executive Officers", (ii) all executive officers as a group, (iii) all non-employee Directors as a group and (iv) all non-executive officer employees as a group.
+The following table presents certain information with respect to stock options and RSUs granted in January 2017 for the recipient's 2016 performance to (a) each executive officer named in the Summary Compensation Table under "Executive Compensation--Compensation of Executive Officers", (b) all executive officers as a group, (c) all non-employee Directors as a group and (d) all non-executive officer employees as a group.
 This information regarding such grants is for illustration only and may not be indicative of grants that are made in the future under the 2011 Plan.